1968 United States presidential election

-Nixon, who narrowly lost in 1960 to John F. Kennedy, entered the Republican primaries as the frontrunner, defeating liberal New York governor Nelson Rockefeller, conservative California governor Ronald Reagan, and other candidates to win the nomination.
+Nixon, who had narrowly lost in 1960 to John F. Kennedy, entered the Republican primaries as the frontrunner, defeating liberal New York governor Nelson Rockefeller, conservative California governor Ronald Reagan, and other candidates to win the nomination.
 Nixon took advantage of Democratic infighting and mounted a campaign that promised to restore "law and order" to US cities and provide new leadership in the Vietnam War.
 He aimed at attracting a "silent majority" who were alienated by Humphrey's liberal agenda and Wallace's ultraconservatism; he also pursued a Southern strategy and employed coded language in the Upper South, where the electorate was less extreme on segregation.
 Humphrey trailed Nixon by wide margins in polls for most of the campaign, but managed to narrow Nixon's lead in October, after Wallace's candidacy collapsed and Johnson suspended bombing in the Vietnam War to appease the anti-war movement; the election was considered a tossup by election day.

 Nixon managed to secure a close victory in the popular vote, with just over 500,000 votes (0.7%) separating him and Humphrey.
-In the Electoral College, Nixon's victory was larger; he carried the tipping point state of Ohio by over 90,000 votes (2.3%), and his overall margin of victory in the Electoral College was 110 votes.
-Wallace remains the most recent third-party candidate (as of 2024) to carry any state in a presidential election.
+In the Electoral College, Nixon's victory was larger; he carried the tipping-point state of Ohio by over 90,000 votes (2.3%), and his overall margin of victory in the Electoral College was 110 votes.
+No state shifted Democrat in this election, as the states either shifted towards Nixon or Wallace.
+Wallace remains the most recent third-party candidate (as of 2026) to carry any state in a presidential election.
 This was the first presidential election after the passage of the Voting Rights Act of 1965, which began restoring voting rights to Black Americans in the South, who had been disenfranchised for decades under Jim Crow.
 The 1968 election is often considered a major realigning election, as it permanently disrupted the Democratic New Deal Coalition that had dominated presidential politics since 1932.
-It was the last presidential election until 2024 in which the incumbent president was eligible to run again but was not the eventual nominee of their party.
-Nixon also became the first non-incumbent vice president to be elected president, something that would not happen again until 2020.